zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

    PHP's configuration file.
 It typically has the following value by
    default:

-   extension_dir = "./"
+   extension_dir = "C:\Program Files\PHP\ext"

-   If the extension_dir setting contains a relative path such as the one shown above, it is resolved relative to the working directory of the Apache process.
-Normally Apache's working directory is its installation directory.
-Therefore, unless you change the value of extension_dir, the DLL for the Ice extension must be copied to the Apache installation directory:
+   If instead the extension_dir setting contains a relative path, it it is resolved relative to the working directory of the Apache process (Apache's working directory is usually its installation directory).

-   > copy C:\Ice\bin\php_ice.dll \
+   Copy the DLL for the Ice extension to PHP's extension directory:

-        "C:\Program Files\Apache Software Foundation\Apache2.2"
+   > copy C:\Ice\bin\php_ice.dll "C:\Program Files\PHP\ext"

 4) Verify that Apache can load the dependent libraries for the Ice extension.
 Regardless of the location of PHP's extension directory,